mari-code-l/dailyplanner/README.md

 ## Credits

-I have consulted multiple sites in order to better understand the code I needed to implement the deisgn.
+I have consulted multiple sites in order to better understand the code I needed to implement the design.

 The [Code Institute Task Manager Mini Project](https://github.com/Code-Institute-Solutions/TaskManagerAuth) mini project was used as a reference point for the developer in the development of the core **CRUD** functionality of the website.
 The lessons included with the mini-project helped me to get a better understanding of each functionality and how to customise it to suit the project.